How to Efficiently Test Your iOS App Using TestFlight?

 8. Are there any iOS app testing services besides TestFlight?

-Yes, there are various iOS app testing services available, offering features such as automated testing, device compatibility testing, and performance monitoring.
-These services can complement TestFlight in the testing process.
+Certainly, there are various iOS application testing services with functions of automated testing, device compatibility testing, and performance monitoring, which go hand in hand with the overall testing process of TestFlight.

 9. How can I collect feedback from testers using TestFlight?

-TestFlight includes a built-in feedback feature that allows testers to submit feedback directly from the app.
-Developers can review and respond to this feedback within the app.
+The combined built-in feedback feature in TestFlight allows TestFlight testers to send feedback via the application.
+Developers can see and respond to this feedback within the application.

 10. What are the benefits of using TestFlight for iOS app testing?